Pierre Ossian Bonnet

-Pierre Ossian Bonnet ([bɔnɛ]; 22 December 1819, Montpellier – 22 June 1892, Paris) was a French mathematician.
+Pierre Ossian Bonnet ([bɔnɛ]; 22 December 1819 in Montpellier – 22 June 1892 in Paris) was a French mathematician.
 He made some important contributions to the differential geometry of surfaces, including the Gauss–Bonnet theorem.

 Biography

 Early years

 Pierre Bonnet attended the Collège in Montpellier.
 In 1838 he entered the École Polytechnique in Paris.
 He also studied at the École Nationale des Ponts et Chaussées.

 Middle years

 In graduating he was offered a post as an engineer.
 After some thought Bonnet decided on a career in teaching and research in mathematics instead.

 Turning down the engineering post had not been an easy decision since Bonnet was not well off financially.
 He had to do private tutoring so that he could afford to accept a position at the Ecole Polytechnique in 1844.

 One year before this, in 1843, Bonnet had written a paper on the convergence of series with positive terms.
 Another paper on series in 1849 was to earn him an award from the Brussels Academy.
 However between these two papers on series, Bonnet had begun his work on differential geometry in 1844.

 Bonnet was elected to the Academy of Sciences in 1862 to replace Biot.
 He defeated Bour for this position.
 From 1868 Bonnet assisted Chasles at the Ecole Polytechnique, and three years later he became a director of studies there.
 In addition to this post he also taught at the Ecole Normale Supérieure.

 In 1878 Bonnet succeeded Le Verrier to the chair at the Sorbonne, then in 1883 he succeeded Liouville as a member of the Bureau des Longitudes.